 Kapwing supports photos, videos (up to 1 GB), and GIFs, so you can merge multiple different media types together.
 It's free to use; you can remove the Kapwing watermark and save all of your projects to come back to later by signing in.
 All of your Kapwing Videos will be saved to a Workspace that you can invite others to and re-edit later.

-Because Kapwing is a website, you can use it on any phone, computer, Chromebook, or tablet.
+The convenience of a browser-based video editor means you can use it on any phone, computer, Chromebook, or tablet.
 It’s an excellent tool for bringing your creative slideshows to life!